CDC COVID Quarantine Guidelines: What to Do if You Are Exposed or Test Positive

 "REMINDER: Regardless of vax status, if you test positive for COVID, you must isolate for 5 days, then you must wear a mask in public for days 6-10," the Chicago Department of Public Health wrote on Facebook Saturday.

-The warning and reminders come as the so-called "stealth omicron" subvariant continues its rapid spread in the Midwest, making up more than 80% of recent COVID cases, according to Centers for Disease Control and Prevention estimates.
+The warning and reminders come as the so-called "stealth omicron" subvariant continues to rapidly spread across the Midwest, making up more than 80% of recent COVID cases, according to CDC estimates.

 That rapid growth in subvariant cases is part of a trend of increasing cases in the state of Illinois.
 Since the start of April, Illinois has seen its daily case rate climb by at least 45%.